TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 To explicitly use tcamdutils set `conversion-element` to `tcamdutils`.
 Default is `auto`.

-The property `state` requires the element to be at least in the `GST_STATE_READY` state.
+The property `state` has been renamed to `tcam-properties-json`.
+It requires the element to be at least in the `GST_STATE_READY` state.
 This is to ensure that a device has been opened.
+It can only be set on the tcambin.

 ### Removed elements